 Patrick Hession came to RE’s World Languages Department from Poly Prep Country Day School in Brooklyn, N.Y., where he taught French for four years.
 An accomplished sailor, Mr. Hession will teach sailing in the freshman physical education curriculum and serve as an assistant sailing team coach.
 An all-conference and all-American competitive sailor who holds a U.S. Sailing Level 1 Certification, he served as senior sailing instructor and coach at the Devon Yacht Club, West Dennis Yacht Club and Manhattan Yacht Club.
 Mr. Hession earned his bachelor’s degree from Boston College and his master’s at the Middlebury College Graduate Language School in Paris.

 Carla Hill, RE’s new Director of Inclusion and Community Engagement, will work with all members of the community on diversity, equity and inclusion and be especially focused on work in the admission office this year.
 She arrived from the Department of Mental Health Services at the Miami-Dade County Public Schools district office, where she supervised a team of mental health coordinators and provided district-wide support for students and school staff.
 She previously worked at the South Miami-Dade Cultural Arts Center as Education and Outreach Manager; the National YoungArts Foundation as Director of National Programs; and Family Counseling Services of Greater Miami as Program Manager.
 She also worked as a language arts teacher at New World School of the Arts and Hammocks Middle School.
-She attended New World School of the Arts then obtained her bachelor’s degree at Florida State University and master of science in mental health counseling at Barry University.
+She attended New World School of the Arts and then obtained her bachelor’s degree at Florida State University and master of science in mental health counseling at Barry University.

 Alissa Hirschl joined RE’s Humanities Department from Evanston (Ill.)
 Township High School, where she taught world history and AVID (Advancement Via Individual Determination) classes and was actively involved in the life of the school.
 She served as a mentor for new teachers, junior board sponsor and member of the school improvement team and summer humanities curriculum committee.
 For four years, Mrs. Hirschl served as Assistant Superintendent Special Project Assistant for Evanston Township, focusing on improving the four-year and post-secondary trajectory for striving students, and empowering and connecting diverse groups of students to decrease the marginalization of some youth.
 She earned her bachelor’s degree from the University of Wisconsin-Madison and MSEd from Northwestern University.

-Clinton Hough works in the History and Social Science Department and as an assistant coach with the sailing team.
+Clinton Hough works in the History and Social Sciences Department and as an assistant coach with the sailing team.
 Prior to arriving to RE, he taught AP U.S. History at the University School at Nova Southeastern University, and he has also taught government, economics, AP Human Geography and holocaust studies.
 He is pursuing his doctorate in history at Florida International University, focusing on business history and Latin American history with a dissertation on trade in colonial Florida.
 To advance this work, Mr. Hough has been awarded grants and fellowships to support research in Seville, Valladolid, Madrid, Spain, and Gainesville, Fla.
 He is an AP U.S. History reader and previously served as accreditation chair.
 He earned his bachelor’s degree in political science from The Citadel, and master’s with a focus on Florida history from the University of South Florida, and he is a U.S. Sailing Association-certified sailing instructor.